-As you begin the third trimester, your Viva Eve obstetrician may change the schedule of your prenatal visits depending on your specific pregnancy needs.
+As you begin the third trimester, your Viva Eve obstetrics NYC doctor may change the schedule of your prenatal visits depending on your specific pregnancy needs.
 Your prenatal visits may be scheduled once every week and sometimes more frequently in the last month.

 You might start taking childbirth classes in preparation for your baby’s birth, especially if this is your first pregnancy.

 Here is what to expect from your third-trimester appointment at Viva Eve:

 - Starting at approximately the 38th week, a pelvic exam may be done to determine the dilation and effacement of the cervix.